 That is, until I crested the hill and saw a semi-load of bees parked along the right-of-way.
-The temperature was in the 90’s F and it was mid-day.
+The temperature was in the 90’s, and it was mid-day.
 Bees were flying everywhere.
-That’s not quite what I expected.
+That’s not quite what I hoped for.

 I thought you might like to see some photos of a swarm I collected recently, so low in a rabbitbrush (Ericameria) brush that it was actually dragging on the ground.
 I collected it by sliding a grain scoop underneath it and clipping the supporting branches of the bush.
 It gives you an idea of how strapped for trees swarming bees are here in Wyoming.

-Did it come from the bee truck wreck southwest of town?
-Or from one of the many thousand migratory hives returning from the almonds?
+Did it come from that bee truck wreck southwest of town?
+Or from one of the thousands of migratory hives returning from the almonds?
 No matter the source, it’s just good news.

 I have confidence that, given time, the natural balance will return.